Minecraft Console ClientMinecraft Console Client

 If you do not get this output and the installation was not successful, try other methods.

-If it was successful, you can now install the MCC.
+If it was successful, you can now install MCC.

 Installing MCC on a VPS